pypsa-meets-earth/pypsa-earth/doc/user-guide/plotting.md

 # Summarize all solved networks defined in config.yaml
 snakemake -j 1 make_summary

-# Summarize only buses for a specific country (e.g. Nigeria)
+# Summarize a specific scenario for one country (for example Nigeria)
-snakemake -j 1 results/summaries/elec_s_all_lall_Co2L-3H_NG
+snakemake -j 1 "results/summaries/elec_s_all_ec_lall_Co2L-3H_NG"
 ```

-The `{country}` wildcard narrows the summary to buses belonging to the specified two-letter ISO country code.
+The `{country}` wildcard narrows the summary to buses belonging to a given
+two-letter ISO country code.
 Use `all` to include every country in the model.

 ### Output files